raig4359/fdk-client-kotlin/documentation/APPLICATION.md

 | --------- | ----  | --- |
 | storeUid | Int? |  |

-Use this API to get the store details by entering the unique identifier of the pickup stores shown in the response of /available-delivery-mode API.
+Use this API to get the store details by entering the unique identifier of the pickup stores shown in the response of available-delivery-mode API.

 *Success Response:*